+We ask our students to select two further classroom subjects to complement their studies in music.
 We know that the most creative, expert and informed musicianship happens when there is an exciting context for your wider growth as a musician.
 That's why we ask that you are ambitious about all your classroom learning and why we offer a boutique curriculum with expert teaching in subjects which we know that young musicians enjoy.
 Some students may be allowed to study only one additional subject, particularly those who opt to study English as an Additional Language, but this can only be offered after consultation with the Head of Sixth Form and Director of Teaching and Learning.
+It should be noted that this is the exception, rather than the norm, and students should expect to study a full complement of three subjects.